flowcompro/SOC-LAB/README.md

 5. Collaboration and Communication Tools

     Ticketing System: For managing incidents, tracking progress, and documenting response actions.
-    Collaboration Platforms: Tools like Slack, Microsoft Teams, or dedicated SOC communication systems for team coordination.
+    Collaboration Platforms: Tools like Slack, Microsoft Teams, for team coordination.
     Knowledge Base: A repository of previous incidents, lessons learned, and best practices for reference.

 6. Security Policies and Procedures